I signed up at LibraryThing to get some

 I was thrown off.
 But now Berek is stuck in the death camp, aiding an

-artist and then a jeweller, trying to survive the random cruelties of the
+artist and then a jeweler, trying to survive the random cruelties of the

 guards.
 The plot cuts over to the arrival of Russian prisoners of war,